ArcShahi/arc_color/README.md

 ---

 ## Change Logs ! 📑
+## Ver 1.2  ☑️✅
+- Added more colors in CPP Library
+-  Improved Syntax for Changing  Color in C and Performance optimization.

 ## Ver 1.1  ☑️✅
 - The Color Syntax for C++ is more clear and readable.